jsanch/clustering-data-json/README.md

 # Data.json Classification

-Script to cluster and categorize datasets from our catalogs using data.json
+Script to cluster and categorize datasets from open data catalogs using data.json

 ## Install